 - nuts and seeds.

 Where people eat influences what they eat.
 When people eat out, they tend to eat more fat, calories, and sodium and less calcium and fiber than when they eat at home.
+More than one-third (36%) of adults in NYS consume fast food at least one or more times weekly (Behavioral Risk Factor Surveillance System BRFSS 2013).
 However, when healthier items cost less than less healthy items, people are more likely to buy them.
 Also, when people are served smaller portions, they eat less.
 Increasing portion sizes seem to be related to the increase in obesity and obesity is a significant risk factor for cardiovascular disease.
 The larger the portion served to a consumer, the more the person eats.
 This is a large problem in restaurants, where consumers have little control over the size of portions served to them.

 The posting of calories in chain restaurants would assist people in making healthier food choices.
 For more information on calorie posting, visit the Center for Science in the Public Interest.